r-Techsupport/rTS_Wiki/docs/factoids/ddu.md

 last_modified_date: 2022-09-11
 ---
 # Display Driver Uninstaller (DDU)
-DDU is a program that can fully wipe display/audio drivers, to troubleshoot various issues.
+Display Driver Uninstaller is a program that can fully wipe display/audio drivers, to troubleshoot various issues.

 > DDU does not erase any personal files.
 It only wipes the selected driver(s), and any associated info, such as display color profiles, settings, etc
 ## Installing DDU